The Club

 1995-6 by the present slipway constructed by the considerable efforts of

-converted into a wet dock.
-Accounts of these events can be found in Golden
+Accounts of all these events can be found in